 Muir's writings worked.
-In addition to stirring a national and political sentiment in favor of conservation, Muir and his writings were instrumental in founding Yosemite, as well as Petrified Forest and Grand Canyon National Parks, General Grant and Sequoia National Parks.
+In addition to stirring a national and political sentiment in favor of conservation, Muir and his writings were instrumental in founding Yosemite, as well as Petrified Forest and Grand Canyon National Parks in Arizona, and General Grant and Sequoia National Parks in California.

 With an argument and a passion as clear as that, it's easy for us to name ourselves after John Muir.
 Our National Park maps are a byproduct of the incredible work he did promoting conservation and natural education.